-Already the first author of a treatise on algebra which we know (which is probably the first treatise about the topic[63]) - al-Khwarizmi, from the earlier 9th century CE - was not satisfied with rules that are not based on reasoning or proof.
-He therefore adopted the geometric proofs of the surveyors' tradition corresponding to Figures 12, 14, 22 and, first of all, the characteristic configuration of Figure 33.
+Already the first author of a treatise on algebra which we know (which is probably the first treatise about the topic8)-al-Khwārizmī, from the earlier ninth century CE-was not satisfied with rules that are not based on reasoning or proof.
+He therefore adopted the geometric proofs of the surveyors' tradition corresponding to Figures 3.1, 3.3, 4.1 and, first of all, the characteristic configuration of Figure 4.12.
 Later, mathematicians like Fibonacci, Luca Pacioli and Cardano saw these proofs as the very essence of algebra, not knowing about the polynomial algebra created by al-Karajī, as-Samaw'al and their successors (another magnificent blind alley).
-In this way the old surveyors' tradition conquered the discipline from within; the word census, the Latin translation of "possession", came to be understood as another word for "square".
-All of this happened in interaction with Elements II - equally in debt to the surveyors' tradition, as we have just seen.
+In this way the old surveyors' tradition conquered the discipline from within; the word census, the Latin translation of "possession," came to be understood as another word for "square."
+All of this happened in interaction with Elements II-equally in debt to the surveyors' tradition, as we have just seen.

-Even though the algebra of the cuneiform tablets was a blind alley - glorious but blind all the same - the principles that it had borrowed from practitioners without erudition was thus not.
+Thus, even though the algebra of the cuneiform tablets was a blind alley glorious but blind all the same-the principles that it had borrowed from practitioners without erudition was not.
 Without this inspiration it is difficult to see how modern mathematics could have arisen.
-As it has been said about God: "If he did not exist, one would have had to invent him".
+As has been said about God: "If he did not exist, one would have had to invent him."

-&lt;sup>63 The quotation is borrowed from this treatise, rendered in "conformal translation" of the Latin twelfth-century version (the best witness of the original wording of the text).
+8The quotation is borrowed from this treatise, rendered in "conformal translation" of the Latin twelfth-century version (the best witness of the original wording of the text).